Where did the Israelites cross the Red Sea?

 It seems that the singular focus on the Aqaba theory must have come entirely from a preconceived bias toward Jabal al-Lawz as the (apparently) most “biblically accurate” site of Mount Sinai.
 But as we have briefly covered, that’s far from the case—and even still, a stronger biblical case could be made for a Gulf of Suez crossing on the way to Jabal al-Lawz, than an Aqaba-to-al-Lawz.

-Also, there is the point that traditional Christianity has “done away with” the observance of the Days of Unleavened Bread.
-As such, the significance of the important festival has been lost, together with the symbolic connection of the seventh-day Red Sea crossing.
-(This, despite the fact that the New Testament commands the observance of this feast—e.g. 1 Corinthians 5:6-8, Acts 20:6.)
-As such, certain theories have allowed for a far longer journey to the Red Sea (also assuming that Josephus was in error with his timeline).
+Also, there is the point that traditional Christianity has “done away with” the observance of festivals such as the Days of Unleavened Bread.
+As such, much of the significance of the important festival has been lost or forgotten, together with the symbolic connection of the seventh-day Red Sea crossing.
+(This, despite the fact that this feast continued to be kept by the New Testament church—i.e. 1 Corinthians 5:6-8, Acts 20:6.)
+As such, certain theories have allowed for a far longer journey to the Red Sea.

 The documentary did get into a lot of technical biblical details.
 Detailed Bible study is vital—there’s not enough of it in the archaeological world.
 That’s where Patterns of Evidence has delivered a refreshing element to a rather stagnant world of scholarly doubt and skepticism.